Parents of children with a life-threatening illness form connections over coffee

-Very Special Kids is connecting parents and carers of children with life-threatening illness over a cuppa and conversation through their Parent Support Group funded by nib foundation.
+Very Special Kids is connecting parents and carers of children with life-threatening illness over a cuppa and conversation through their Parent Support Group funded with through our Community Grant program.

 Offered across various locations in Melbourne and regional Victoria, the group hosts coffee mornings, walking groups and pamper days to provide respite to parents caring for their child.

 Very Special Kids Family Support Practitioner, Heidi Barber, said the support group is an opportunity for parents and carers to take a break from the demands of home life and connect with others through shared experiences.

 "When a family finds out their child has a life-threatening condition, their lives are often turned upside down and the physical, mental and financial demands that come with their caring role can often feel isolating," she said.